 College Counseling Philosophy

-We believe in teaching and engaging them in this process with honesty and integrity.
+We believe in teaching and engaging students in this process with honesty and integrity.
 We don’t judge or underestimate students.
 We don’t tell students where they should or should not go to college.
-We try to keep them from becoming overwhelmed by the college search, application and selection process in a way that steals their high school years away from them.
-And we don’t let students forget to be good community members.
+We try to keep them from becoming overwhelmed by the college search, application and selection process in a way that too often steals their high school years away from them.
 Our goal is to assist in the development of these wonderful citizens—our students—and help them attain personal success.

 In a community effort, we enlist our faculty and advisors in guiding students and their families through their transition from Parker to college and beyond.
 And, in doing so, our college matriculation record and the success of our students in college has helped us achieve a national reputation for excellence.